Miami 7: Telecast and home release

 Miami 7 was aired on CBBC in the United Kingdom from 8 April until 1 July 1999 with repeats until 2002.
 The series was also repeated on channels such as Play UK and Disney Channel.

 The show was renamed as S Club 7 in Miami, was taken to America where it aired on Fox Family (now Freeform) from 1999 to 2002.
 In foreign countries, It also aired on VRAK.TV, MusiquePlus and BBC Kids in Canada and Nickelodeon in Latin America.

 Miami 7 was released on PAL video in 2000.
 It was released both as three individual cassettes or in a "Complete Boxset" containing all thirteen episodes.
 The first two volumes were also released on NTSC video however the third volume (containing the final six episodes) was never released.
 Also along with the L.A.
-7 and Hollywood 7 series, it was never released on DVD until 20 years later.
+7 and Hollywood 7 series, it was never released on DVD.
 The NTSC version also contained bonus scenes and extra footage.

+In November 2023, the series was made available to stream in the UK on BBC iPlayer.